GA4 Traffic Allocation and Conversion Attribution (Part I: GA4 UI)

 If you choose to use ‘Last click’ model in the UI Admin, GA4 attributes the conversion to the last non-direct channel that brought the user to the site, ignoring any direct traffic that might have immediately preceded the conversion.

-For example, if a user initially arrives at your site through a paid search campaign, revisits via an affiliate link, GA4 attributes the conversion to the email campaign.
-However, if the user had come directly to the site after the email campaign, and then convert, GA4 would skip over that direct visit and still attribute the conversion to the email campaign.
+For example, if a user initially arrives at your site through a paid search campaign, revisits via an newsletter link, GA4 attributes the conversion to the email campaign.
+However, if the user had come directly to the site after the email touchpoint, and then convert during this 'direct' visit, GA4 would skip over that direct visit and still attribute the conversion to the email campaign.

 You can set up the attribution model by ging to ‘Admin -> Data display -> Attribution settings’: